Wilson Benesch: Proprietary drive technology

 Wilson Benesch developed its first drive technology in house through the Bishop Project, resulting in the Tactic Multirole Drive Unit.
 The Tactic Drive Unit allowed Wilson Benesch to use the same drive unit for its midrange and bass drive units.
 In addition the Wilson Benesch introduced an unusual adaptation of the Isobaric loudspeaker configuration in the Bishop loudspeaker in 1999.
 The design featured two Tactic Drive Units in a clamshell or push-pull formation, the external drive unit has its rear magnet outside the cabinet.
 Wilson Benesch called this formation the Isobaric Drive System.

 Since the Tactic Drive Unit, Wilson Benesch has introduced the Wide Bandwidth One drive unit, with the launch of the Wide Bandwidth Collection in 2007.
-And following this the Tactic II drive unit, which the company refers to as the third iteration of the original Tactic.
+Following this the Tactic II drive unit, which the company refers to as the third iteration of the original Tactic.

 Wilson Benesch has also developed its own tweeter technology for reproduction of high frequency sound.
 The company introduced its tweeter with the launch of its current reference loudspeaker line, the Geometry Series.
 It calls the tweeter the Semisphere Tweeter.